 Fermob colours

-Back then, our customers chose furniture in a single colour, be that a bright red poppy set of Bistro or a classic 1900 set in willow green.
+Back then, our customers often chose furniture in a single colour, be that bright Chilli Bistro or a classic 1900 set in Willow Green.
 Over the years though we’ve noticed a shift and people choosing a more mixed palette of colours, whether that is a mixed set in romantic, soft pastel shades or a bright, even shocking blast of bright colours for a more contemporary, modern setting.

 The evolution of colour

-The colour range continues to evolve, with new colours added most years, and occasionally some colours being retired.
+The colour range continues to evolve, with new colours added most years, and occasionally some colours retiring.
 Fermob always introduce new colours in the context of the entire range; with this in mind, many colours can be mixed, either in pairs, three ways or more.

 And please click here to browse the range of Fermob we have available.